julianeon/julianeon/repo_guide.md

 For several of my other JS apps (not on Glitch), I wrote up explanations of the code and what it does on [javascriptpage.com](https://javascriptpage.com).

-For easier access, I'm listing repos with demos and writeups (when available) below.
+For easier access, I'm listing repos with demos and JavaScriptPage writeups (when available) below.

 ![psychedelic eye art](./psychedelic_eyes.png)